fourlabsldn/GmailBundle/README.md

 [![StyleCI](https://styleci.io/repos/70251410/shield?branch=master)](https://styleci.io/repos/70251410)
 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/2113fe3d-8256-4009-8d0c-8a84f21a7b59/mini.png)](https://insight.sensiolabs.com/projects/2113fe3d-8256-4009-8d0c-8a84f21a7b59)

 GmailBundle allows you to manage a Google Apps domain's inboxes (you can pick which).
-In order to do this, you must authorize your Symfony application, with a Google Apps admin account.
-Domain-wide delegation must be authorized, [What is domain-wide delegation?](https://developers.google.com/+/domains/authentication/delegation)
+In order to do this, you must authorize a [service account with domain wide delegation](https://console.developers.google.com/iam-admin/serviceaccounts/serviceaccounts-zero)

 ## Installation